Published on October 3, 2016

 Earlier in the day of the attack on Flers, a creeping artillery barrage had led the British Army’s infantry advance.
 D16 and the three other “D” Company tanks were assigned, these being numbered D6, D9, and D17.
 They were a mix of Mk 1s that were “male”, as fitted with two quick-firing 6-pounder naval guns mounted in a sponson on each side of the hull, and four Hotchkiss machine guns, or “female” with carried five Vickers and one Hotchkiss machine guns instead.
 From the start of the advance, “D” Company’s tanks were left trailing behind the main force as it advanced too quickly for the slowly plodding tanks to keep up.

 On belated arrival at Flers, the four tanks of “D” Company split into two components.
 Tank D16 drove up the road northward on its own directly into Flers, arriving on the outskirts of town at 8:20 am.
-Although part of the town was already under control of the British forces, there was still a lot of fighting when the tank belatedly arrived.
+Although part of the town was already under the control of the British forces, there was still a lot of fighting when the tank belatedly arrived.
 As it came to the outskirts of Flers, D16 was closely followed and supported by troops of the British 122nd Brigade.
 By 8:30 am, the other three tanks had also come up the road northward to Flers and they began to work their way up the east side of the town, flanking the German positions in the rubble and ruin of the town.

 Just 15 minutes later, at 8:45 am, Tank D16 made its run down the High Street, as reported above, creeping forward while firing all six of its machine guns against the heavily defended German gun positions.
 At precisely that instant, the 3 Squadron Morane Parasol flew overhead.
 Seeing the action below, the pilot circled back around and started strafing the German ground forces in support of the tank as it plodded up the street.
-After the successful advance through the town, the infantry quickly dug in to the north and west sides of Flers and there was a lull in the battle.
+After the successful advance through the town, the infantry quickly dug in and occupied a position to the north and west sides of Flers and there was a lull in the battle.

 The crew of Tank D16 “Dracula”, joining with Tank D18, dismounted to prepare a quick breakfast.
 Having successfully engaged the enemy, a break was warranted.
 However, their repast was cut short when a German observation balloon to the north spotted the tanks and reported their position to a German artillery unit.
 As the first shells came in, the crews abandoned breakfast and returned to their tanks.
 They quickly repositioned to escape being hit.